gohsonghan98/gitbookclone/document/function/String/increment/increment.md

 ### Scenario / Use Case

-The user wants to increase the number.
+The user wants to increase the number by a value.

 ### Step